likhity/twitch-stream-chat-analyzer/README.md

 We unfortunately didn't win but we all learned a lot.
 All of us went outside of our comfort zones, challenged ourselves, and worked with technologies and tools we never worked with.

-However, the most important lesson we learned or at least I did, can't speak for everyone: hackathons are really bad unless you go in person.
+However, the most important lesson we learned (or at least I did, can't speak for everyone) is: hackathons are really bad unless you go in person.

 *README authored by likhity*